 Being on the road with Chuck in his ramshackle wreck of a station wagon, with its overflowing ashtray and worn-out cassette deck, was something I wouldn’t have missed for anything.
 Chuck left the planet a few years later, but he sure packed a heck of a lot of living into his short life.
-We miss him, but we reckon he’s up there in blues heaven jamming with the greats.
+(Ron and Gaye are both gone now too, but we reckon they’re all up there in muso heaven jamming with the greats.)

 Meanwhile back in Kaslo I played at the Village Green, a fabulous hippie cafe run by Michael Guthrie, who instigated a lot of great concerts and the restoration of the historic Langham Theatre.